 In severe cases, surgery may be necessary to repair the damage.
 For example, if a ligament is torn or if there is a displaced fracture, surgery may be required.
 It’s essential to speak with a doctor to determine if surgery is necessary and what the complete recovery process will look like.

-Your doctor may recommend massage therapy as part of your recovery plan.
-Massage therapy involves the manipulation of muscles, tendons, ligaments, and other soft tissues to improve circulation, enhance lymphatic drainage, and reduce inflammation.
-By increasing blood flow to the affected area, massage may promote the healing of damaged tissues and reduce pain and stiffness.
-Some benefits of massage therapy for treating soft tissue injuries include improving range of motion, increasing flexibility, and enhancing overall well-being.
+Your doctor may recommend manual therapy as part of your recovery plan.
+Manual therapy involves the manipulation of muscles, tendons, ligaments, and other soft tissues to improve circulation, enhance lymphatic drainage, and reduce inflammation.
+By increasing blood flow to the affected area, manual may promote the healing of damaged tissues and reduce pain and stiffness.
+Some benefits of manual therapy for treating soft tissue injuries include improving range of motion, increasing flexibility, and enhancing overall well-being.

 Chiropractic care is a complementary and alternative medicine that seeks to align the body’s musculoskeletal structure to promote self-healing.
 Chiropractors use manipulation and adjustment techniques to restore joint mobility, reduce pain, and improve overall function.
 A chiropractor may complement other treatment options, such as physical therapy, to help manage pain and alleviate symptoms.

 Take Soft Tissue Injuries Seriously and Seek Medical Attention After an Accident